thelingxichen/scSVAS/webserver/markdown/Clonal_Lineage.markdown

       + Subclone branch </br>
        The corresponding branch will be highlighted in lineage tree or fishplot.
       + CNV shift Stairstep </br>
-       The tooltipping and highlighting interactions are the same with stairstep in "CNV Ploidy Stairstep'' application.
+       The tooltipping and highlighting interactions are the same with stairstep in "Ploidy Stairstep'' application.
       + Gene box </br>
        The corresponding gene box, cytoband, genomic position on stairstep will be highlighted.
       + MsigDB Pathway </br>
        The tooltip will display the name of selected MsigDB pathway.
 The corresponding gene box, cytoband, genomic position on stairstep will be highlighted.
       + Self-defined gene set. </br>
        The tooltip will display the name of self-defined gene set.
 The corresponding gene box, cytoband, genomic position on stairstep will be highlighted.

    + Subclone branch </br>
            Users can display the CNV shifts of a particular subclone branch by clicking it.
    + Packed gene box </br>